dylangageot/pakia/README.md

     - uses an ATmega328p as a microcontroller (32KB Flash, 2KB SRAM),
     - leverages a pure AVR development environment,
     - provides a KiCAD project with schematic and PCB design,
-    - PCB based on both through-hole DIP-28 ATmega328p and DIN socket,
+    - PCB based on both through-hole DIP-28 ATmega328p and mini-DIN socket,
     - see a photo of the adapter board in [the dedicated blog article](http://mercatopo-en.blogspot.com/2013/11/first-prototype-of-akab-amiga-keyboard.html),
     - implements Amiga Ctrl-Amiga-Amiga reset combo keys,
 - [PS2toAmiga](https://github.com/Jartza/PS2toAmiga) by [Jartza](https://github.com/Jartza)